Aknilam/metrics-research-software/README.md

 Result file has following structure:

-Columns: List of input metrics, eg. WMC,CNOF,RFC
+Columns: List of input metrics, eg. WMC, CNOF, RFC

 Rows: Values of each metic